tc39/test262/INTERPRETING.md

 - **`$`** An ordinary object with the following properties:
-  - **`createRealm`** - a function which creates a new [ECMAScript Realm](https://tc39.github.io/ecma262/2016/#sec-code-realms), defines this API on the new realm's global `this` value, and returns the `$` property of the new realm's global `this` value
+  - **`createRealm`** - a function which creates a new [ECMAScript Realm](https://tc39.github.io/ecma262/2016/#sec-code-realms), defines this API on the new realm's global object, and returns the `$` property of the new realm's global object
   - **`detachArrayBuffer`** - a function which implements [the DetachArrayBuffer abstract operation](https://tc39.github.io/ecma262/2016/#sec-detacharraybuffer)